 Term and Whole Life Insurance

 Term life insurance is the simplest and often the cheapest form of life insurance.
-Its premise is simple and straightforward — in exchange for monthly premiums, the insurer covers you for a set number of years.
+Its premise is simple and straightforward — you pay premiums every month and the insurer covers you for a set number of years.

 If you die within the policy term, the carrier issues the payout to your beneficiaries.
 If you live beyond the selected term period, no benefit is payable.
-However, you can renew the policy if you want to, usually without any medical underwriting.
+However, you can renew the term life insurance policy if you want to, usually without any medical exams.

-Term life plans don’t include a waiting period.
+Term life insurance plans don’t include a waiting period.
 While the insurer can investigate a death if it occurs within the first couple of years, they can’t deny the payout if there’s no misrepresentation on the application.

 Whole life insurance covers you for your entire life.
 It also includes a savings component — called cash value — that grows on a tax-deferred basis.
 Your beneficiaries receive the death benefit when you die, while the cash value is for you to use while you’re still alive.
 You can withdraw from or borrow against the cash value at any time and for any purpose.

-Whole life insurance plans are costlier than term life insurance.
+Traditional whole life insurance policies are costlier than term life insurance.
 Expect to pay five to ten times more than what you would pay for a comparable term life insurance plan.